justintucker/orbit/src/content/blog/post-2.md

 ---
 title: "Post Title 2"
-description: "A short description of the post."
+description: "A short description of post 2."
 datePublished: "2022-11-03"
 ---